 They responded, even getting my name wrong.
 Twice:

 Thank you for your continued use of Bath & Body Works products; we value loyal customers such as you!

 Attached you will find the below MSDS previously requested:

 Dustin, if there is anything else we can do for you, please let us know.
 We appreciate your shopping with BathandBodyWorks.com and we look forward to serving you in the future.

 Sr. Customer Care Specialist

 Bath & Body Works Direct

-The MSDS they sent attached to the email can be found here in its entirety, but here are a few highlights from the document.
+The MSDS they sent attached to the email can be found here, but here are a few highlights from the document.